University Radio York: 2010s

 In 2018, URY won two gold and two silver awards.
 The URSPY APP won Gold Best Technical Achievement, Gold Best Multiplatform Initiative and the Silver Kevin Greening Creativity Award whilst Joel Mitchell won Silver for Best Male.

 In 2019, URY won three gold and two silver awards at the Student Radio Awards.
 The golds were Best Chart Show, Best Newcomer (Kathy Morrall) and Best Female (Hannah Sackville-Bryant).
 The silvers awarded to URY were for Best Technical (Matt Stratford) and Best Entertainment Program (Joel Mitchell).

+2020s

 In 2020, URY won three gold, three silver and one bronze awards at the Student Radio Awards.
 The golds were Best Student Radio Station, Best Technical Achievement (WebStudio) and Best Chart Show.

 In 2021, URY won two gold and four bronze awards at the Student Radio Awards.
 The golds were Best Sports Programming (Roses) and Best Chart Show.
 URY was also named the third Best Student Radio Station by winning bronze in that category.

+In 2022, URY won one gold and two bronze awards at the Student Radio Awards.
+The gold for Best Chart Show Programming and the bronzes for Best Sport Programming (Roses 2022) and Best Technical Achievement (URY on FM).

+2023 saw the station win a number of awards.
+Four golds (Best Chart Show Programming, Best Newcomer, Best Event Programming, Best Specialist Music Programming), one silver (Best Event Programming) and four bronzes (Best Technical Achievement, Best Station Sound, Best Specialist Music Programming, Best Newcomer) making it the most successful year at the SRAs as of 2023.

+At the 2024 Student Radio Awards URY matched its number of wins for the previous year with two golds, two silvers and five bronzes.